IHE/ITI.MHD/input/pagecontent/transaction-66.md

 ##### Document Consumer Audit

-The Document Consumer when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Find Document Lists Consumer Audit Event Log](IHE.MHD.FindLists.Audit.Consumer.html).
-[Audit Example for a Find Document Lists transaction from consumer perspective](ex-auditFindLists-consumer.html)
+The Document Consumer when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Find Document Lists Consumer Audit Event Log](StructureDefinition-IHE.MHD.FindDocumentLists.Audit.Consumer.html).
+[Audit Example for a Find Document Lists transaction from consumer perspective](AuditEvent-ex-auditFindDocumentLists-consumer.html)

 ##### Document Responder Audit

-The Document Responder when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Find Document Lists Responder Audit Event Log](IHE.MHD.FindLists.Audit.Responder.html).
-[Audit Example for a Find Documet Lists Transaction from responder perspective](ex-auditProvideBundle-responder.html)
+The Document Responder when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Find Document Lists Responder Audit Event Log](StructureDefinition-IHE.MHD.FindDocumentLists.Audit.Responder.html).
+[Audit Example for a Find Document Lists Transaction from responder perspective](AuditEvent-ex-auditFindDocumentLists-responder.html)